Chart Color Schemes

 The level of residential development activity in Altona Meadows is very low in comparison to the average area assessed nationally by AreaSearch

-Altona Meadows has recorded approximately 25 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 125 homes have been approved, with a further 12 approved so far in FY-26.
-Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Altona Meadows has granted approximately 25 residential properties approval annually.
+Over the past five financial years, from FY-21 to FY-25, around 125 homes were approved, with another 12 approved so far in FY-26.
+Despite population decline, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.

-New properties are constructed at an average expected construction cost value of $295,000, aligning with broader regional development trends.
-This financial year has seen approximately $19.7 million in commercial approvals, indicating steady commercial investment activity in the area.
-Compared to Greater Melbourne, Altona Meadows shows substantially reduced construction levels, at 86.0% below the regional average per person.
-This scarcity of new homes typically strengthens demand and prices for existing properties.
-Nationally, the area's activity is also below average, reflecting its maturity and potentially indicating planning constraints.
-Recent construction in Altona Meadows comprises 61.0% standalone homes and 39.0% townhouses or apartments, marking a significant shift from the current housing pattern of 85.0% houses.
+New properties are constructed at an average cost of $295,000, aligning with broader regional development.
+This financial year has seen $19.7 million in commercial approvals, indicating steady commercial investment activity.
+Compared to Greater Melbourne, Altona Meadows shows substantially reduced construction, 86.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
+This activity is also below average nationally, reflecting the area's maturity and possible planning constraints.
+Recent construction comprises 61.0% standalone homes and 39.0% townhouses or apartments, expanding medium-density options and creating a mix of housing opportunities across price brackets.
+This marks a significant shift from existing housing patterns, which are currently 85.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.

 Frequently Asked Questions - Development